On the invariance of the string topology coproduct: Homotopy invariance of the intersection product

 Up to sign, the intersection product on a closed manifold $M$ can be defined as the composition

 (See eg., \cite[App B]{HinWah0}.)

-Let $f:M_1\to M_2$ be a homology isomorphism between two closed oriented Riemannian manifolds $M_1$ and $M_2$.
-We may assume that $f$ is smooth and, possibly after changing the orientation of one of the manifolds, that it preserves the orientation.
-In particular, $f$ has degree 1, that is $f[M_1]=[M_2]$.
+Let $f:M_1\to M_2$ be a homotopy equivalence between two closed oriented Riemannian manifolds $M_1$ and $M_2$.
+In particular $f$ has degree $\pm 1$, that is $f[M_1]=\pm [M_2]$.
+Let $U_i=U_{M_i}$ be the $\eps_i$--tubular neighborhoods of the diagonal in $M_i\x M_i$ as above, with Thom class $\tau_{M_i}$ and $r_i:U_i\to M_i$ the associated retraction.
+After changing $f$ in its homotopy class, we may assume that \begin{itemize} \item $f$ is smooth; \item $\eps_1$ is small enough so that $f(U_1)\subset U_2$, \end{itemize} where the last property uses that $M_1$ is assumed closed and hence is compact.
 Leaving out the cross-product, which is well-known to be natural, we want to show that the diagram

-commutes, for $U_1, U_2$ the $\eps$--tubular neighborhoods of the diagonals in $M_1\x M_1$ and $M_2\x M_2$.
-We could approximate $f$ by a Lipschitz map, and assume that $f$ takes $U_{1}$ to $U_{2}$, but we cannot assume that $f$ takes $U^c_{1}$ to $U^c_{2}$.
-In particular, we do not have a vertical map in the second column in the diagram.
-Likewise, we cannot use $f$ directly to compare the Thom classes $\tau_{M_1}$ and $\tau_{M_2}$.
-To make up for this, we will replace $f$ by an embedding.
-A key tool in the proof will be the properties of composed tubular embeddings, as detailed in Appendix~\ref{app:tubcomp}.
+commutes.
+One difficulty is that we cannot assume that, in general, the map $f\x f$ does not take the complement of the diagonal in $M_1\x M_1$ to the corresponding complement in $M_2\x M_2$, so that we do not have a vertical map in the second column in the diagram.
+For the same reason, we cannot use $f$ directly to compare the Thom classes $\tau_{M_1}$ and $\tau_{M_2}$.
+To make up for this, we will replace $f$ by an embedding and use instead the larger diagram (\ref{equ:intdiag}) below.

 Pick an embedding $e: M_1\inc D^k$, for some $k$ large.
 Then the map $(f,e)\colon M_1\to M_2\x D^k$ is an embedding too and we can consider the composition of embeddings

 To this situation, we can associate a diagram